-Iowa Justice For Our Neighbors (JFON) is a faith-driven ministry, welcoming immigrants into our churches and communities by providing free, high-quality immigration legal services, education, and advocacy.
+Iowa Justice For Our Neighbors (IowaJFON) is a non-profit organization, welcoming low-income immigrants of all faiths into our churches and communities by providing free, high-quality immigration legal services, education, and advocacy.

-Iowa Justice For Our Neighbors has been serving clients in our communities since 1999.
+Iowa Justice For Our Neighbors has been serving low-income clients in our communities since 1999.
 Established by the United Methodist Committee on Relief in 1999, Iowa JFON helps people from all over the world.
 Our services are available to all without regard to race, gender, or religion.
-Clinics are located in Cedar Rapids, Columbus Junction, Decorah, Des Moines, Ottumwa and Storm Lake.
+Clinics are located in Cedar Rapids, Columbus Junction, Decorah, Des Moines, Ottumwa, Marshalltown and Storm Lake.